gigawattgroup/wordpress/README.md

 ## 2: Folder Structure
 On your local machine create your new project folder in your `Sites` directory and setup the following folder structure inside it:
-- Builds
+- builds
- - Development
+ - development
- - Production
+ - production
-- Components
+- components
- - Sass
+ - sass
- - Scripts
+ - scripts

 ## 3: Setup package.json
  Setup package.json by running the following command in terminal: